SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 Sumo Logic Jenkins plugin is compatible with Jenkins version 2.361.1.
 For more information refer [Sumo Logic Jenkins Plugin WIKI](https://plugins.jenkins.io/sumologic-publisher) page.

-## Log and Metric Types
+## Log and metric types

 All logs are JSON based, with the exception of job console logs.
 Graphite format metrics are generated.

-The Jenkins App uses the following Log Types:
+The Jenkins app uses the following log types:
-* Audit Logs - Log events related to user authentication, Jenkins system and job configuration changes and Jenkins job run events.
+* **Audit Logs**.
+Log events related to user authentication, Jenkins system and job configuration changes and Jenkins job run events.
-* Metric Data - Log events related to metric information of Jenkins Master.
+* **Metric Data**.
+Log events related to metric information of Jenkins Master.
-* Periodic Logs - Log events related to Jenkins nodes, master shutdown events, jobs in progress and in queue.
+* **Periodic Logs**.
+Log events related to Jenkins nodes, master shutdown events, jobs in progress and in queue.
-* SCM Log - Log events related to Source Control Management systems like the github repository.
+* **SCM Log**.
+Log events related to Source Control Management systems like the github repository.
-* Job Status Logs - Log events related to Jenkins jobs, test results and pipeline stages.
+* **Job Status Logs**.
+Log events related to Jenkins jobs, test results and pipeline stages.
-* Job Console Logs - Log events related to job console logs.
+* **Job Console Logs**.
+Log events related to job console logs.

-### Sample Log Messages
+### Sample log messages

 <details><summary><strong>Click to expand.</strong> See sample log messages for log types, such as Authentication, Configuration Change, Shutdown, and Job Status.</summary>